nicolaspanel/libsvm.net/README.md

     var probabilities = svm.PredictProbabilities(x);  // returns the probabilities for each 'y' value }
 ```
-Look at the code for more informations and feel free to send me your feedback.
+Look at the code for more informations.

 Enjoy !